shapley-composition/ecai-2024-code-and-exp/README.md

 ## About zeros

 A composition cannot contain zeros.
 Dealing with zeros has been problematic in compositional data analysis [[1]](#1).
-In this work, all zeros are considered as rounded zeros rather than essential zeros (following a similar argument as the Cromwell's rule, we assume that no probabilistic prediction should give a zero probability).
+In this work, all zeros are considered as rounded zeros rather than essential zeros (following a similar argument as the Cromwell's rule [[2]](#2), we assume that no probabilistic prediction should give a zero probability).
 The multiplicative replacement strategy is applied here to the probabilistic predictions.
-Moreover, in order to avoid exploding values due to too small probabilities, the predictions are cast to float16 such that the minimum probability is 6.104e-05.
+Moreover, in order to avoid exploding values due to too small probabilities, the predictions are casted to float16 such that the minimum probability is 6.104e-05.

 ## References
 <a id="1">[1]</a>
 Josep A Martín-Fernández, Carles Barceló-Vidal, and Vera Pawlowsky-Glahn (2003).
 Dealing with zeros and missing values in compositional data sets using nonparametric imputation.
 In: Mathematical Geology 35.3, pp. 253–278.

+<a id="2">[2]</a>
+Dennis V. Lindley (2006).
+Understanding Uncertainty.
+Wiley-Interscience.